 — Documenting ₿itcoin 📄 (@DocumentingBTC) October 24, 2022

-So a Bitcoin wallet cannot be lost in the same way as a physical wallet with bills or coins.
+A Bitcoin wallet cannot be lost like a physical wallet with bills or coins.
 However, you can lose your wallet password.
-If you have also lost the recovery keys (backup codes).
+You can never log into the wallet again without losing the recovery keys (backup codes).

 Over the years, even several million bitcoins have been lost for this reason.
 They are located in wallets whose funds no one can use anymore.
+Be careful!

-No cryptocurrency wallet is 100% safe
+No wallet is 100% safe

 No method of storing Bitcoin is completely risk-free.
 Investors must always choose an option that suits their risk profile and technical skills.
-Each type of wallet has its own pros and cons.
+Each type of wallet has its pros and cons.
 A Bitcoin wallet is only as secure as its user.

 Different types of Bitcoin wallets

 Bitcoin exchanges are often the choice of beginners for storing bitcoins.
-The threshold for using your own wallet can be high at first, so many people who bought their first bitcoins initially keep their coins in the store where they got them.
-We move to our own wallets as experience accumulates and the portfolio grows.
+The threshold for using your wallet can be high at first, so many people who bought their first bitcoins initially keep their coins in the store where they got them.
+We move to our wallets as experience accumulates and the portfolio grows.
 This is a very good choice.

-The current market leader is Binance, which has over 120 million customers worldwide.
+The current market leader is Binance, which has over 175 million customers worldwide.

-Remember to always use two-factor authentication (2FA).
+Remember always to use two-factor authentication (2FA).
 This increases your account safety significantly.

 A desktop wallet is a step in a more secure direction.
 It is still called a hot wallet, which means a wallet that is connected to the internet.
 A desktop Bitcoin wallet is software that can be installed on your computer.

 Exodus is a popular and easy-to-use desktop wallet.
 The example image below shows the user interface of the Exodus wallet and an imaginary Bitcoin balance.

 Exodus and Coinomi are examples of universal wallets.
-In addition to Bitcoin, they support e.g. Ethereum, Litecoin, the most popular stablecoins, and dozens of other cryptocurrencies.
+In addition to Bitcoin, they support hundreds of other cryptocurrencies.